soracom-labs/multi-carrier-failover-demo/README.md

 ### SIM type and region

 In the script, supported carriers are hard-coded as PLMN (Public Land Mobile Network) Number (e.g. 44010 as NTT Docomo).
-Please find a list of possible PLMN codes e.g. on https://www.mcc-mnc.com/  .
+You may find current PLMN (MCC + MNC) in `Soracom User Console > SIM Management > session detail`.
+If you need to check the PLMNs of other support carrier, you may see them when switching the carriers using Smartphones.
+You can also find a list of possible PLMN codes on https://www.mcc-mnc.com/ .
-Supported carriers depend on the SIM type and the region in which the device is located.
+Please also note that supported carriers depend on the SIM type and the region in which the device is located.
 Please confirm the SIM type and region.

 | Script | SIM type | Region |
 | :---  | :--- | :--- |